Patent ductus arteriosus (PDA)

 - Be aware of pre-appointment restrictions.
-When you make the appointment, ask if there's anything you need to do in advance — such as restrict your child's diet.
+When you make the appointment, ask if there's anything you need to do in advance, such as avoid eating or drinking before certain tests.

-- Write down your child's symptoms, including any that might seem unrelated to patent ductus arteriosus or another heart defect.
+- Write down the symptoms, including any that might seem unrelated to patent ductus arteriosus or another heart problem.

 - Bring copies of past medical records, including reports from previous surgeries or imaging tests.

-- List medications, vitamins or supplements that your child takes.
+- List medications, vitamins or supplements that you or your child takes.
+Include the dosages.